Horbenkodev/hugo-blog/content/posts/how-to-use-micro-moments-in-your-website-design/index.md

 ## Design based on those specific needs

-Once you have identified the most common reasons people reach your website, it’s time to design based on them. *“People need immediate answers when they look for something online, so in order to make sure they keep coming back to your website, you need to satisfy those needs in the fastest and easiest way possible,”* explains Mark Reed, web designer at <a href="https://www.topwritersreview.com/top-10-essay-writing-services/" target="_blank">Top Writers Review</a>.
+Once you have identified the most common reasons people reach your website, it’s time to design based on them.

+> People need immediate answers when they look for something online, so in order to make sure they keep coming back to your website, you need to satisfy those needs in the fastest and easiest way possible

+explains Mark Reed, web designer at <a href="https://www.topwritersreview.com/top-10-essay-writing-services/" target="_blank">Top Writers Review</a>.

 If a visitor has reached your website in order to learn something, you need to focus on feeding them that information right away.
 Whether you have a very good topics page on your blog, which categorizes your content, a detailed FAQ section, or a search bar, make sure you have those featured on the landing page.
 Make sure these sections are easy to spot and use.